About

 << Previous | Next >>

 As I mentioned in a previous blog, my first exposure to media planning and buying was when, due to my focus (minor) on computer science and information systems at Georgia State University's Robinson School of Business, I was asked to research and purchase a turnkey computer system for media planning and buying.
 My college internship had turned into a full-time agency job and this was one of my first assignments.
-I purchased a $30,000 (circa 1987) PC based media planning system from Telmar®.
+I purchased a $30,000 (circa 1985) PC based media planning system from Telmar®.
 The system was primarily based on Lotus 123® macros using downloaded ratings data.
-Learning the system motivated me to dig deeper into Lotus® macros and dBase® programming...extensive experience that later translated to Excel® (it is amazing how quickly Excel® replaced Lotus 123® as the industry standard).
+Learning the system motivated me to dig deeper into Lotus® macros and dBase® programming...experience that later translated to Excel® (it is amazing how quickly Excel® replaced Lotus 123® as the industry standard).

 I learned a great deal about media simply by learning and using the Telmar® system.
-I was also very fortunate to receive “on the job training” via veteran agency media professionals who suffered from chronic computer phobia.
+I was also very fortunate to receive “on the job training” via veteran agency media professionals who suffered from computer phobia.
 With Telmar®, you could instantly see how changes in spot selections affect the total cost and the reach and frequency of the buy, either for a single TV station or for all media in the buy.
 It was a great negotiating tool.
 You could instantly compare CPPs and CPMs between the same daypart on different stations while you have your station sales representative on the phone.
 The media mix capability included additional media such as radio, print and outdoor.
 In addition to Telmar®, I later used Broadcast Management Plus® and other software for media planning and buying.
 I also developed my own spreadsheets and a dBase program for entering and printing insertion orders.

 In addition to turnkey media planning and buying software, online research databases such as Dialog®, Nexis®, Lexis®, Dow Jones® and Dun & Bradstreet® are useful for doing media research and preparing media rationales.
 Other comprehensive tools are available through media providers – television/radio stations, media representation firms (media reps) such as Katz®, spot cable reps such as NCC®, and major newspapers.
 Here is a quick overview of a few media resources, many of which can be accessed via media providers: